claucambra/BrickBuster/README.md

 - Intuitive controls for both touchscreen and mouse users
 - Choose from a handful (2) of game modes!
 - Unlock new balls and customise them with different colours
+- Make the game your own with brick themes
 - View and sort all of your past scores
-- Enable kewl and inefficient lighting effects that will probably melt down your GPU
+- Enable kewl and inefficient lighting effects that will probably melt your GPU
 - Easy to pick up, hard to master!
 - Designed to be extensible -- easily create your own balls and game-modes!